 PGA Championship Golf Betting Tips

 Robert Cobley is a math graduate with years of experience in the sports betting industry.
 He’s now teamed up with Bet UK to bring you the latest golf betting tips for all events on the European and PGA Tours.
-For the latest PGA Championship betting odds, head over to Bet UK’s online sportsbook, where you will find golf betting odds for all events.
+For the latest PGA Championship betting odds, head over to Bet UK’s online betting, where you will find golf betting odds for all events.

 Last Week’s Results: In the British Masters, Robert Cobley correctly predicted that Marcus Kinhult would win at a huge price of 150/1.